-On the contrary, when Renata Reese decided she was going to breastfeed and realized she needed a breast pump, she called her insurance company and began the simple process of obtaining a free pump.
+On the contrary, when Renata Reese decided she was going to breastfeed her newborn, she called her insurance company and began the simple process of obtaining a free pump.

-Adds Jacqueline Poulos—a 13-year breast cancer survivor and mom of two: “I cannot believe it takes one day to set up getting a free breast pump but the formula isn’t covered.
+Jacqueline Poulos—a 13-year breast cancer survivor and mom of two— adds, “I cannot believe it takes one day to set up getting a free breast pump but the formula isn’t covered.
 Something needs to be done.”